zoonomen-APP/Lichen_analysis/Herbarium_Specimen_Geographic_Boundary_Violations.md

-# Herbarium Specimen Geographic Boundary Validation
+# Lichen Herbarium Specimen Geographic Boundary Validation

 ## Overview

-This contains links to the results of an analysis intended to identify herbarium specimen records with Lat./Long. coordinates falling outside the boundaries of their reported collection counties.
-These "out-of-bounds" violation cases may be flagged due to data entry errors, coordinate conversion mistakes,  incorrect locality assignments or combinations of these.
-In many instances data review and possible editing may be appropriate.
-Very small apparent violations may be unimportant.
+This contains links to the results of an analysis identifying herbarium specimen records with Lat./Long. coordinates falling outside the boundaries of their reported collection counties.
+These "out-of-bounds" violation cases may result from data entry errors, coordinate conversion mistakes, incorrect locality assignments or combinations of these.
+In many instances data review and possible editing may be appropriate, depending on how the data are to be used.
+The deicrepancies range from 0 km (naming conflicts) to tens of thousands of kilometers (incorrect hemispheric assignements - common).

 ## Methodology

 ### Data Processing Pipeline

-1. **Data Sources**: United States herbarium specimen records from the Consortium of Lichen Herbaria portal database.
+1. **Data Sources**: North American herbarium specimen records from the Consortium of Lichen Herbaria portal database.
-2. **Geographic Validation**: Stated specimen record locations are validated against official U.S. county boundaries (Census Bureau, 2020)
+2. **Geographic Validation**: The stated specimen record locations are validated against official U.S. county boundaries (Census Bureau, 2020)
 3. **Coordinate System**: All distance from boundary calculations are performed using EPSG:5070 (Albers Equal Area Conic) projection for accurate distance measurements
 4. **Boundary Matching**: County names are standardized and matched using conservative fuzzy matching algorithms